 Easy – These are your bread and butter, if your engagement figures are better than the engagement velocity on the TOP 9 for this post.
 This means the chances of you getting ranked on these hashtags is extremely high.

 Medium – These figures are the same or slightly higher than your own engagement numbers.
 The thought process is if you pick up extra engagement through the first step on the staircase (Easy) you’ll have a bit of momentum to push you up to the next step.

-Hard – Now we are moving into those first set of hashtags you came up with right at the beginning.
-These have high total post numbers and much larger engagement velocity figures but if you’ve managed to climb step 1 (Easy) and step 2 (Medium) you have a bit of momentum behind you so this is suddenly achievable.
+Hard – Now we are moving into those first set of hashtags you produced right at the beginning.
+These have high total post numbers and much larger engagement velocity figures but if you’ve managed to climb step 1 (Easy) and step 2 (Medium) you have a bit of momentum behind you, so this is suddenly achievable.